verifereum/verifereum/README.md

 1. Install and build HOL

     i.
-Download the source code from the HOL github repository
+Download the source code from the HOL GitHub repository

     ```bash
     cd - # cd into project root